SELF-DOUBT & CONFIDENCE

 That moment of self doubt that stops you dead in your tracks as you are about to walk out the door, or stand up in front of the class or lecture or meeting, or about to walk on stage or the playing field or race track.

-That really uncomfortable thought that contradicts the rational and logical evidence that you are actually ok.
+Sometimes there’s a really uncomfortable thought that contradicts the rational and logical evidence that you are actually ok.
 The evidence that others could so easily provide if you asked them.
 That graduation certificate, your marks, those awards, those medals and trophies, the fact you were cast in a role or selected for the job.
 The number of people who tell you that you are good at what you do.
+It can be hard to remember this evidence when the self doubt takes over.

-That thought or collection of thoughts can be so intrusive.
-It’s that thought I sometimes have moments prior to clicking on publish or post or start a live video.
+Sometimes there’s a thought or collection of thoughts that can be so intrusive.
+It’s that thought I sometimes have moments prior to clicking on publish or post or start for a live video.
 It’s that thought that maybe I’ll not be able to fill the word count or the 10-15mins of video, or that what I’m sharing won’t speak to anyone.

 So I take a slow breath and notice my racing heart and click on publish, or post or start the live video and just jump in.
-And sometimes I don’t get a response, but I know that sometimes it’s pretty hard for readers, watcher or listener to say ‘yes, that’s me’ or ‘thankyou, that’s really helpful’, or “OMG, you get it”.
+And sometimes I don’t get a response, but I know that sometimes it’s pretty hard for readers, watchers or listeners to say ‘yes, that’s me’ or ‘thankyou, that’s really helpful’, or “OMG, you get it”.
+I know that you might silently notice and take the message on board… It might make a difference to you, quietly.

 “I am worthwhile”